How to Make the Supercorder Straight Flute

 The Joachim Paetzold/Mollenhauer "Modern Alto" apparently followed the long bore of a sample medieval instrument brought to him by player Nik Tarasov, who recognized its acoustic virtues.
 (Whether Paetzold duplicated this bore exactly or approximately or used his own design concepts I don't know.)
 For Supercorder I followed the bore of the "Modern Alto".
 In spite of that, Supercorder turned out differently because of not undercutting the windway, which subtracted volume at the top end of the bore.
 This was originally accidental, but it works better!

-Later I added a semitone of length to the body to enable a solid low "E" above middle "C", and (being out of fingers) a hole to the side of the bell to hit "Eb" or (with a short tube in the hole) even "D".
-It may seem a bit hokey to play a lowest note by pressing the bell against one's leg... until one really needs that note and it's there!
+Later I added a semitone of length to the body to enable a solid low "E" above middle "C", and then (being out of fingers) a hole just to the side of the bell to hit "Eb" or (with a short tube in the hole) even "D".
+It may seem a bit hokey to play a lowest note by pressing the bell against one's leg... until one really wants that note and it's there!

 Drilling the Body Bore